karmaniverous/npm-package-template-ts/README.md

 ## Unit Testing

-Unit test support is provided by [Mocha](https://mochajs.org), using the [Chai](https://www.chaijs.com) assertion library.
+Unit test support is provided by [Vitest](https://vitest.dev).

-Any file containing `.test.` in its name (e.g. [`foo.test.ts`](https://github.com/karmaniverous/npm-package-template-ts/tree/main/src/foo.test.ts)) will be treated as a test file and executed by Mocha.
-See [`.mocharc.json`](https://github.com/karmaniverous/npm-package-template-ts/tree/main/.mocharc.json) for configuration details.
+Any file containing `.test.` in its name (e.g. [`foo.test.ts`](https://github.com/karmaniverous/npm-package-template-ts/tree/main/src/foo.test.ts)) will be treated as a test file and executed by Vitest.
+See [`vitest.config.ts`](https://github.com/karmaniverous/npm-package-template-ts/tree/main/vitest.config.ts) for configuration details.

 Just run `npm run test` to execute your tests.

-Test coverage reporting is provided by [`nyc`](https://www.npmjs.com/package/nyc) and runs every time you execute your tests.
+Test coverage reporting is provided by [Vitest](https://vitest.dev/guide/coverage.html) and runs every time you execute your tests.
 If you execute your tests from the command line, you will see a coverage report at the bottom of the run.
-You can also see a prettier version of this report by opening `coverage/index.html` in your browser.
+You can also see a prettier version of this report by opening `coverage/lcov-report/index.html` in your browser.

-The [Mocha Test Explorer Extension](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-mocha-test-adapter) is a great way to execute & debug your Mocha tests!
+The [Vitest extension](https://marketplace.visualstudio.com/items?itemName=ZixuanChen.vitest-explorer) is a great way to execute & debug your Vitest tests!
 It's included in the template's VSCode [workspace recommendations](https://github.com/karmaniverous/npm-package-template-ts/tree/main/.vscode/extensions.json), and the template contains related [workspace settings](https://github.com/karmaniverous/npm-package-template-ts/tree/main/.vscode/settings.json), so be sure to install recommended extensions when prompted!

 ## Package Pruning